ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Finally, the Aggregator checks that the batch does not contain a report that was included in any previous batch.
 If this batch overlap check fails, then the Aggregator MUST abort with error of type "batchOverlap".
-For time-interval tasks, it is sufficient (but not necessary) to check that the batch interval does not overlap with the batch interval of any previous query.
+For time_interval tasks, it is sufficient (but not necessary) to check that the batch interval does not overlap with the batch interval of any previous query.
 If this batch interval check fails, then the Aggregator MAY abort with error of type